This post contains affiliate links.

 If you are living on campus, then encourage them to start diverting their waste to self-composting.

-Each campus should have a sustainability policy, and composting their own waste should really be a part of that.
+Each campus should have a sustainability policy, and composting their waste should be a part of that.

-Growing your own produce gives you a sense of purpose, an enormous feeling of wellbeing, and keeps you on the zero waste high.
+Growing your produce gives you a sense of purpose, and an enormous feeling of well-being, and keeps you on the zero waste high.